nboubakr/fedora-post-installation/README.md

 Description:
 ------------
-With this script you will avoid wasting time to install and configure Fedora 18 (Sperical Cow) operating system.
+With this script you will avoid wasting time to install and configure Fedora 19 operating system.
 Just download and run this script... enjoy !

 How to use this script ?
 ------------------------